No. All entering freshmen and transfer students are automatically reviewed for their LIFE Scholarship eligibility when

 Yes, as long as the high school criteria was met at the time of graduation and the student has not attended college part-time before starting full-time college enrollment.

-- If I study abroad one semester, can I use the LIFE Scholarship?
+- If I study abroad for one semester, can I use the LIFE Scholarship?

 Some (not all) study abroad programs do allow a student to use his/her LIFE Scholarship funds for the semester abroad.
 Students should meet with the financial aid study abroad coordinator to determine if his/her scholarship can be used for the study abroad term.
-Request an appointment online.
+Request an appointment through CU Navigate.

 - If I study abroad, and my transcripts from the foreign school are not sent back to Clemson before the next school year starts, can I have the LIFE Scholarship while I am waiting for the credits to be posted?